 The model of economic complexity uses exports as a proxy for productive capabilities.
 A business which can export their product (whether interstate or overseas) creates additional sources of revenue and enables greater business growth.
-The products identified in Table 6 are those with strong global import demand, and exposing Edwardstown businesses to these markets would help them to become more competitive which brings additional domestic benefits.
+The products identified in Table 7 are those with strong global import demand.
+Exposing Edwardstown businesses to these markets would help them to become more competitive, bringing additional domestic benefits.
+Businesses need specific export capabilities including market knowledge, and an understanding of the regulatory framework.
+The South Australian export accelerator program can be targeted to assist businesses who wish to export - whether for the first time, to expand their business and create jobs, or to enter new markets (see Appendix C).